Skip to content

 TIP

 The Portal module is located in lib/plutonium/portal/.
-Portals are typically generated in the packages/ directory.
+Portals are typically generated as packages in the packages/ directory.

-• Isolated Routing: Each portal has its own independent route namespace.
+• Independent Routing: Each portal has its own URL structure and route namespace

 bash